jaiarobotics/jaiabot/src/doc/markdown/page111_developing_with_react_context.md

 ```
 * Action
     * Lays out the properties and types of the action object passed to the reducer function. `type` is the only required property.
+    * The optional properties are used to pass data to specific reducer helper functions
 ```
 // Example
 interface Action {